 3. PayPal and other payment options are gaining wider popularity.

-4. This makes the customers be able to select their payment options convenient to them.
-You can target the audiences across the globe by using multiple payment options.
+4. This makes the customers able to select their payment options convenient to them.
+You can target audiences across the globe by using multiple payment options.

-5. Incorporate chatbots to resolve queries of customers regarding payment issues, shipping charges, or have any technical issues.
-You can also integrate the chatbot with live chat for better customer experience.
+5. Incorporate chatbots to resolve queries of customers regarding payment issues, shipping charges, or any technical issues.
+You can also integrate the chatbot with live chat for a better customer experience.

 Optimization to devices:

-1. Mobile has the highest cart abandonment rates, with 85.65%.
+1. Mobile has the highest cart abandonment rate, with 85.65%.
 Ensure responsive website design for mobiles.
 This approach should help to navigate with a quick and lower abandoned rate through push notifications.

 3. For example, Amazon’s icon always updates the customer about the products.

-Shoppers are always likely to look for a better deal even before they add the item to their cart.
-Hope this article has provided some brief idea about minimizing the shopping cart abandonment and maximize your revenue.
+Shoppers are always likely to look for a better deal even before they add an item to their cart.
+Hope this article has provided some brief ideas about minimizing shopping cart abandonment and maximizing your revenue.